rishiraj824/jackal/_pages/about.md

   spend is on my laptop -- working on projects, building something new and exploring new methods and frameworks in Web.
 The rest of the time, I love going to different places, trying out new restaurants and meeting new people.

-  I am currently in the 6th Semester of my *Bachelor's Degree in Computer Science* which I am pursuing from *VIT University, Vellore.*
+  I am currently in the Final Semester(8th) of my *Bachelor's Degree in Computer Science* which I am pursuing from *VIT University, Vellore.*

 ---